TAMUSHPE/tamushpe-guides/docs/shpeathon26/introPhase/brainstorm.md

 <!-- FIXME: Add prompt/theme -->

-## Theme

-**Develop an innovative solution to improve the health, safety, and well-being of Aggie students on campus.**

-Your goal is to improve everyday life at Texas A&M by creating a meaningful and practical impact for your fellow students!

-## 📃 Details
+## Prompt

-Now that you know a bit more about each other, you can move on to the fun part!
-In this section, you will brainstorm product ideas that satisfy the theme of this competition.
-Be unique and creative with your ideas.
+**Design a product that can combat the human environmental impact.**

+Your goal is to find a way to reduce the impact humans have on the environment!
+Whether this impact be through polution, deforestation, or any other means, that is up to you to decide!

 <!-- FIXME: Change to correct prompt/theme -->

 :::tip

-Consider everyday challenges that you and your fellow Aggies face on campus.
-Are there any services, resources, or technologies that could improve student health, safety, or well-being?
-Identify problems you wish had solutions and use them as inspiration for your design!
+Consider your everyday activities and how they impact the environment around you and beyond.
+Are there any services, resources, or technologies that you can develop or improve to reduce the impact of your daily activities?

 :::